Who Were The Tudor Kings and Queens?

 Queen Mary I – 1553 – 1558

-Queen Mary IMary I was the daughter of Henry VIII and Catherine of Aragon and was a committed Catholic.
-Her half-brother and his Protestant council had try to by-pass her in the succession but the people had rallied to her cause and she became Queen on 19th July 1553.
+Mary I was the daughter of Henry VIII and Catherine of Aragon and was a committed Catholic.
+Her half-brother Edward and his Protestant council had try to by-pass her in the succession but the people had rallied to her cause and she became Queen on 19th July 1553.

 Queen Mary immediately restored Catholicism and reversed the Protestant doctrines put in place during her brother’s reign.
 Her policy of burning those who refused to recant their Protestant faith earned her the epitaph ‘Bloody Mary’.
 Yet, her reign saw far fewer people executed than either her father or her half-sister Elizabeth.